 Click here for information regarding Disciplinary Appeals.

 A written request for appeal must be filed within thirty (30) days of the date of the decision being appealed.
-To file an appeal, send an email to email@example.com with “Request for Appeal” in the subject line.
+To file an appeal, use the form on our Contact Us page and select “Administrative appeals” in the drop-down menu.

 Note: Pearson VUE sites deliver BACB exams via a web browser.
 This means there may be Internet bandwidth variances.
 If candidates encounter bandwidth issues during their exams that they believe should invalidate their score, they must file an appeal within 7 days of the administration of their exam.
 Similarly, for other exam conditions that candidates believe should invalidate their score (e.g., lighting or noise), they also have 7 days from the date of their administration to notify the BACB of the appeal of their exam conditions.

 Three current or former Directors shall serve on the Appeals Committee.
 Appeals may be by written correspondence or telephonic, at the discretion of the Appeals Committee.
 The decision of the Appeals Committee is final and may not be further appealed.